-In this article, we'll explore some of the causes and solutions to panic attacks when speaking in public, and explore what it takes to be more confident a speaker.
+In this article, we'll explore some of the causes and solutions to panic when speaking in public, and explore what it takes to be more confident a speaker.

 Types of Panic While Public Speaking